-Cheshire East will provide an interest free loan to cover the 25% of the purchase price for a ten-year period.
+Cheshire East will provide an interest free loan to cover the 25% of the purchase price.
+This is an on going loan with the expectation that after a ten-year period the loan will be repaid.
 The applicant will be expected to make provision to enable the loan to be repaid in full within this time period.
 If the loan is not repaid within the specified time, either by the sale of the property or buy out of the loan, then the applicants will be financially re assessed and the Strategic Housing Manager in Conjunction with the Borough Treasurer will take the decision based on an individual basis, to either extend the loan for a further period of time (maximum ten years) or to apply interest to the loan at the levels in line with the Bank of England base rate, which may be variable during the time period.